fallahn/pseuthe/readme.md

 Classic mode allows you to control the player in a more realistic, physically based sense, but can be much harder to grasp.
 It is named Classic mode because it was the initial control scheme when I started the project.
-Using the WASD or Arrow keys on the keyboard, or the analogue stick on the controller you apply a literal force in the direction of the control.
+Using the WASD or Arrow keys on the keyboard or the analogue stick on the controller, you apply a literal force in the direction of the control.
 Pressing up will push the player toward the top of the screen, down moves towards the bottom, and so on.
-If you have used RCS systems in games such as Kerbal Space Program then the concept should be more familiar.
+If you have used RCS systems in games such as Kerbal Space Program then the concept should be familiar.
-Unfortunately keyboard controls in this mode are limited to eight degrees of movement and so classic mode works much better on an analogue controller.
+Unfortunately keyboard controls in this mode are limited to eight degrees of movement and so classic mode works much better with an analogue controller.
-The Classic control scheme has been included purely for reference, or for those who are looking for an increased challenge in the game.
+The Classic control scheme has been included for those who are looking for an increased challenge from the game.

 ####Scoring